Add Roles and Permissions

 | OpenID Provider / OAuth Authorization Server | Defines the response types the authorization server can use when responding to token or authorization requests. | code token |

-| OpenID Relying Party / OAuth Client | Determines the response type the client application can request while making requests to the Authorisation Server's /authorization and /token endpoints. | code token |
+| OpenID Relying Party / OAuth Client | Determines the response type the client application can request when making requests to the Authorisation Server's pushed_authorization_request_endpoint, authorization_endpoint, and token_endpoint endpoints. | code token |

-detailed descriptions, see the OAuth 2.0 Multiple Response Type Encoding
+For more information about response types and their detailed descriptions, see the OAuth 2.0 Multiple Response Type Encoding Practices specification section #5.

 grant_type